Fallingsheep1985/0.14_DamYouSteam_Multi/readme (multi character).txt

 REPLACE YOUR HIVEEXT.DLL WITH THE ONE INCLUDED

-RUN THE MULTICHARACTER.SQL ON YOUR DB (ADDS SLOTS TO CHARTER TABLE)
+RUN THE MULTICHARACTER.SQL ON YOUR DB (ADDS SLOTS TO CHARACTER TABLE)

 THATS IT!